bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 That are insurable.
 So they're going back to, to reinsurers and, all the underwriters and everybody sort of say, hey, you know, this is how we think we could do it so that the coins are actually safe, can insure this, right?
 So they're trying to find the packages that meet the technology that can be done.
-And they're sort of like a mini script sort of makes their life easier to, yeah, no, nothing to do with ephemeral and CoreWatch.
+And they're sort of like a Miniscript sort of makes their life easier to, yeah, no, nothing to do with ephemeral and CoreWatch.
 So they're trying to just create policies based on setups.
 And if you want to get your ear talked off, just go to ask Rob about Miniscript.